vaibhavpatil-daffodil/chat-module/README.md

 ## Chat-Module

-  Chat module is independent module for chatting, you have no need to save your messages in anywhere, this module
+  Chat module is independent module for chatting, you have no need to save your messages anywhere, this module
 	automatically done this.

 ## install